simith/builder_session_reinvent2019_fr/docs/04_OTA_SETUP.md

 }
 ```

-Finally fill in the fields for creating an OTA update job,
+Finally, let us fill in the fields for creating an OTA update job,

 ![Create OTA Job](ws_final_ota_step.png?raw=true)

+Before you hit the Create button make sure you have the Kakematic device already connected to the network and running the Production formware we flashed at the Factory.
+Even if it is not connected the Jobs are queued on the Device in the cloud, the next time it connects and subscribes to the Job topics it will receive the queued job.
+Hence, the device will never **_lose a Job ;-)_**

-### OTA Firmware Update
+### 2. OTA firmware update

+We are currently running the Production firmware flashed at the factory.
+The firmware has already subscribed to MQTT topics to listen to new Jobs being targeted at our Thing.
+So, if everything was setup correctly, we should see a new Job PUBLISH being received and the OTA Agent doing the firmware download.

-Now we monitor the firmware being updated on the remote device.
+Let us monitor the firmware being updated on the device.
 Once the update completes, the downloaded OTA is verified and is successful, then it takes effect.

-Now our Green LED Blinks instead of the RED LED in our Cakematic when baking is completed.
+Now our Green LED Blinks instead of the RED LED on our Kakematic device when the baking is completed.
 Hurray!!!

 | [Previous section](./03_FIRMWARE_AND_PARTITION_BUILD.md) | [Main](../README.md) | [Next section](../README.md) |